cgyurgyik/eigenvectors-from-eigenvalues/README.md

 See: https://arxiv.org/pdf/1908.03795.pdf for proof.

 ## Objective(s)
 Since this formula can produce a specific eigenvector of the ith row and jth column, **"This may be useful when dealing with large matrices and only a few eigenvector values are needed."** (Professor A. Townsend, Cornell University).
-I would like to compare this with current industry standards, starting with Matlab and then exploring other languages where matrices are fundamental.
+I intend to compare this with current industry standards, starting with MATLAB and then exploring other languages where matrices are fundamental.

-Basic criteria include time and (eventually) space complexity, while meeting precision requirements.
+Basic criteria include time and (eventually) space complexity, while also meeting precision requirements.

 ## TODO(s)
 - Produce initial speed comparisons to eig(), svd(), svds() on variety of matrices (large, sparse, circulant, ...)